 Clear2Connect Coalition Bylaws

-The name of the coalition is Clear2Connect, hereinafter referred to as the Coalition.
-The Coalition shall be an unincorporated association of member organizations.
+The Clear2Connect Coalition, hereinafter referred to as the Coalition, shall be an unincorporated association of member organizations.
 Its principal office will be located at the offices of any Executive Staff Person to run its day-to-day operations.
-The Officer will act at the direction from the Coalition members.
+Staff will act at the direction from the Coalition members.

 Members of the Coalition may be subject to removal from membership by a majority vote of the other members or the Steering Committee.